tttstudios/vanhacks-netlify/src/pages/index.md

 groups:
   buttonTitle: Find your group
   buttonUrl: 'https://volunteeringvancouver.ca/nonprofit-organizations/'
-  description:
-    - p: >-
-        At VanHacks 2020, we will be following the same format as last year.
-        Hackers can get creative and pick the organization of their choice.
-    - p: >-
-        Use the list below to aid in your search for the non-profits that do amazing work around Vancouver, and think about how you can contribute to their cause.
-    - p: >-
-        Please reach out to any of these groups directly (or a nonprofit of your choice) and ask if there are any digital assets you can create that can power their mission.
   descriptionMarkdown: >-
     At VanHacks 2020, we will be following the same format as last year.
 Hackers can get creative and pick the organization of their choice.